 5. Bad leadership

 It might be you, or it might be someone you have hired, but bad leadership can be detrimental to a small business.
 It comes in all shapes and sizes, from leaders who want to be friends with everyone and enforce zero discipline, to managers who create mini dictatorships and have everyone running scared.
 Your leaders should be empowering, inspiring individuals who make your employees better and more productive.
 People should want to work for them.

 6. Poor money management

 Whatever you do, do not spend every penny you make.
 Take a wage from your profits, but reinvest the rest of it into your company, even if that means leaving extra money in a bank account for a rainy day.
 Additionally, don’t go into scarcity mode and keep all your money in the business without re-investing it to grow.
-Many businesses, startups especially, will be too scared to spend money to grow in the event that they have a slower month next month or incase a client cancels, but this mindset can prevent you from ever growing and keep your business stuck in the same place.
+Many businesses, in particular, startups, will be too scared to spend money to grow in case that they have a slower month next month or in fear of a client cancelling.
+But this mindset can prevent you from ever developing and will keep your business stuck in the same place.

 7. Cutting corners

 You might be able to make your own website.
-Maybe you have a flare for marketing and can manage this yourself.
-Perhaps you are a social media whizz and your platforms are thriving.
-However, if you can’t do any of these things then there is no shame in admitting it.
-Don’t plod along managing things you have no knowledge about to try and save money.
-If you cut corners it will have a detrimental effect on your business in the long run.
-You wouldn’t let an amateur submit your tax returns on your behalf would you?
+Maybe you have a flair for marketing and can manage this yourself.
+Perhaps you are a social media whizz, and your platforms are thriving.
+However, if you can’t do any of these things, then there is no shame in admitting it.
+Don’t plod along managing stuff you have no knowledge about to try and save money.
+If you cut corners, it will have a detrimental effect on your business in the long run.
+You wouldn’t let an amateur submit your tax returns on your behalf, would you?
 It’s better to bite the bullet and invest in people who know what they’re doing rather than be of detriment to yourself.